ADVISERS

 Robin Moore is a conservationist, photographer and author, with a PhD in Biodiversity Conservation from the University of Kent in the UK.

-In Search of Lost Frogs, is a 70,000-word narrative wrapped around 400 images depicting his search for some of the most elusive creatures on earth.
+His first book, In Search of Lost Frogs, is a 70,000-word narrative wrapped around 400 images depicting his search for some of the most elusive creatures on earth.
 The book was featured by the Guardian, Mother Nature Network and the Dodo as one of the top nature and conservation photography books of the year.

 He is Communications Director with Global Wildlife Conservation and a Senior Fellow of the International League of Conservation Photographers.